I’m Jody. My last name gets pronounced wrong all the time, so if you’re wondering, it’s Suh-mass-cot. Or, Suh-mascot.

 Even if it means being different, sometimes misunderstood, a little lonely in my pursuit, and frightened before each performance.
 Those are small prices to pay when making music is the one thing that makes me the happiest!

-So, thank you from the bottom of my heart for listening, reading, watching my videos, coming along on this journey with me, and most of all, enjoying my music…that’s what makes it all worth it!
+So, thank you from the bottom of my heart for watching my videos, reading this, coming along on this journey with me, and most of all, enjoying my music…that’s what makes it all worth it!

 You can find me on YouTube, Instagram, and Facebook, sharing new videos every week.